 I am in fact proposing, as a straight-forward plug-and-play replacement to our current first-past-the-post system, a round-robin solution called Condorcet voting.
 This approach is scrupulously un-biased, offering no systemic advantage to any party.
 It fully utilizes all voter preferences from all ballots, eliminates concerns around vote-splitting and strategic voting, and can be achieved in the available time frame.

-Condorcet voting has appeal both to those who promote Proportional Representation (PR) or multiple representation (M.), and those who promote Alternative Vote (OFF) solutions; it truly captures the majority intent of the voters, while giving candidates who do not belong to the major political parties a real chance at securing a seat in Parliament.
+Condorcet voting has appeal both to those who promote Proportional Representation (PR) or multiple representation (M.), and those who promote Alternative Vote (OFF) solutions;& Nbsp;; it truly captures the majority intent of the voters, while giving candidates who do not belong to the major political parties a real chance at securing a seat in Parliament.

 Beyond that, our government remains committed to improving this country’s electoral system and institutions in other ways.
 To this end we have already introduced legislation to repeal undemocratic elements of the previous government’s Fair Elections Act, and we will continue to move forward with measures to strengthen our democracy, including increasing transparency in political fundraising and protecting our democratic institutions from cyberattack.